itt-learning-groups/learn_and_kount_devops_2021_10_13_grpc2/README.md

   * [A Guide to gRPC and Interceptors](https://edgehog.blog/a-guide-to-grpc-and-interceptors-265c306d3773) (blog article also referenced above in Exercise 2)
   * [gRPC Go: Beyond the basics](https://blog.gopheracademy.com/advent-2017/go-grpc-beyond-basics/), from Gopher Academy Blog: *"The purpose of this blog is to be a guideline for where to find the resources and leverage these libraries and features to make the most of the gRPC ecosystem after you understand the basics of gRPC"*

-* Kount implementation and standards/patterns // Maybe meeting #2; more likely meeting #3
+* Kount implementation and standards/patterns //Todo: approx. meeting #3
   * "Template" projects in GitLab `plat` group
   * The common server implementation patterns
     * gRPC only